CloudRack-Development/wordpress-sellix-plugin-and-node-backend/sellix-product-display/README.md

 2. **View Products:**
    - Visit the page or post where you added the shortcode to see the products displayed.

+## Rounding Prices

+The plugin allows you to round prices to the nearest half dollar or whole dollar.
+You can select the rounding option in the settings page.

+## Uninstall

+To uninstall the plugin:
+1. Deactivate the plugin from the `Plugins` page.
+2. Delete the plugin from the `Plugins` page.

+## Developers Note
-3. If you like to be able to customize this plugin more if you are a developer please feel free there is a note in the settings page to read the readme for the missing `sellix_api_key_render()` function that function is below add it in please of the note in settings that states to read the readme.
+   If you like to be able to customize this plugin more if you are a developer please feel free there is a note in the settings page to read the readme for the missing `sellix_api_key_render()` function that function is below add it in place of the note in settings that states to read the readme.

 ```php